pagekit/pagekit/README.md

 # Pagekit

-A modular and lightweight CMS built with Symfony components
+Pagekit is a modular and lightweight CMS built with Symfony components.

 * [Homepage](http://pagekit.com) - Learn more about Pagekit
 * [@pagekit](https://twitter.com/pagekit) - Get the latest buzz on Twitter
-* [Google+](https://plus.google.com/communities/104125443335488004107) - Share news and latest work
+* [Google+ Community](https://plus.google.com/communities/104125443335488004107) - Share news and latest work

 Join our developer chat.
 We are online every work day between 8:00 and 18:00 UTC